The Pool is challenging, because it gives no quarter and kisses no rings.

 Unfortunately, most folks are still stuck there, which is tough, because the Special Relativity wing of The Pool has been drained for decades.
 Why so many people are still wriggling around the tiles, waving arms and kicking feet, is frankly beyond me.

-Einstein said the Speed of Light is constant, and the upper speed limit could not be exceeded, at all, ever, no way, nuh-uh, nope, don’t even try.
+Einstein said the Speed of light is constant, and the upper speed limit could not be exceeded, at all, ever, no way, nuh-uh, nope, don’t even try.

-He also said that if you did try to exceed the Speed of Light, wonky things start to happen.
+He also said that if you did try to exceed the Speed of light, wonky things start to happen.
 Cats and dogs would sleep together.
 Things, especially basketballs, would gain infinite mass.
 Pizza would stop sticking to the top of the box.

 Not so fast. (pun)

 What he failed to realize is that light is not special at all.
 It is the same as all other wavy stuff we experience all day, every day, like sound and waves on a pond.
 As such, it makes no sense at all to single light out and use it as a universal standard.
+It’s just dumb, sorry.

 In fact, light is a type of Higgs Chain, and Higgs Chains are scalable fractals, which means that light is a scalable fractal too.
 When scalable fractals scale, they become variables.
 This means that all Higgs Chains have dimensioned characteristics, such as speed, that are variable.